 Tom Hanks: Don't fall for "AI version of me" promoting dental plan

-Tom Hanks has warned fans that a dental advertisement seemingly featuring the actor's likeness is not actually him — it's artifical intelligence.
+Tom Hanks has warned fans that a dental advertisement seemingly featuring the actor's likeness is not actually him — it's artificial intelligence.

 "BEWARE!!
 There's a video out there promoting some dental plan with an AI version of me," Hanks wrote on Instagram Sunday, including an image of himself that, he said, was computer-generated using artificial intelligence.